scrapli/scrapli_cfg/docs/user_guide/basic_usage.md

   accept `cls` as the first argument which is a reference to the scrapli-cfg object itself (and thus has access to the underlying scrapli connection).
 More on this in the [`on_prepare` section](#on-prepare).
 - `dedicated_connection`: If `False` (default value) scrapli cfg will not open or close the underlying scrapli connection and will raise an exception if the scrapli connection is not open.
-If `True` will automatically open and close the scrapli connection when using with a context manager, `prepare` will open the scrapli connection (if not already open), and `close` will close the scrapli connection.
+If `True` it will automatically open and close the scrapli connection when using with a context manager, `prepare` will open the scrapli connection (if not already open), and `close` will close the scrapli connection.
 - `ignore_version`: Ignore checking device version support; currently this just means that scrapli-cfg will not